 - A list of links to other related sites sometimes called a “blogroll.”

 - One or more “feeds” like RSS, Atom or RDF files, etc.

-Someone who runs and controls a blog is called as Blogger.
-He or she shares his or her opinion on a different topic for large audiences.
+Someone who runs a blog is called Blogger.
+And shares his or her opinion on a different topic for large audiences.